 Today a year is based upon the time it takes for the Earth to go round the Sun, about 365 days, and is twelve calendar months (of 28 or 29 or 30 or 31 days) long and starts on the 1st January, in wintertime.
 But five thousand years ago it was based on lunar months and started in the spring, which is a much more logical beginning.
 So the first month of the year was the month containing the spring equinox.
 But a solar year (based upon the Sun) is about ten days longer than twelve lunar months, or about a month after three years.
 So near the end of the twelth month of the year the Village Elder would go into the middle of a field and ask himself “Is it really warm enough for next month to be Spring?” and if the answer was NO he just added a thirteenth month!
 I am told that the best way of deciding this is to sit on the ground with a bare bottom, but I have never tried it for myself.
 The Jewish religious calendar still works in this way - but probably without the bare bottom!

 By a little more than two thousand years ago the Romans had dispensed with lunar months and were using a year of twelve months alternating between 30 and 31 days so as to total 365 days.
 March, which included the Spring equinox, was the first month of the year, so September, October, November and December were the seventh, eighth nineth, and tenth months, and February was the last.
 Later Julius Caesar, the first Roman Emperor, renamed a month, July, after himself but originally it only had 30 days in it which was not good enough for him, so he added a day to make it 31 by taking a day out of the last month.
-(After Julius’s death the next Emperor, Augustus, did the same for August!)
-Finally Julius Caesar introduced leap years by adding an extra day to the last month of the year every four years - leap years are discussed in the next Paragraph.
+(After Julius’s death the next Emperor, Augustus, did the same for August - this is why today February has twenty eight days!)
+Finally Julius Caesar introduced leap years by adding an extra day to the last month of the year, that is, today's February, every four years - leap years are discussed in the next Paragraph.
 This Calendar was introduced in 46 BCE and is called the Julian Calendar and was used throughout the whole Roman Empire and Europe for the next one thousand five hundred years, before being replaced by the Gregorian Calendar in 1592 CE - this is explained in the next Section.

 If we are on the Big Wheel at a funfair, sometimes we are moving upwards and sometimes downwards, sometimes forwards and sometimes backwards.
 But we do not actually stop at the point where we change from going up to coming down, it is just a moment in time.